2008 South Carolina Learjet 60 crash: Aircraft and crew

 The aircraft involved was a Learjet 60 that had first flown in 2006, receiving its airworthiness certificate on December 14.
 It was powered by two Pratt & Whitney PW305A turbofan engines and had 108.5 flight hours with 123 take off and landing cycles.

-The captain was Sarah Lemmon, 31, of Anaheim Hills, California and the first officer was James Bland, 52, of Carlsbad, California.
+The captain was Sarah Lemmon, 31, of Anaheim Hills, California, and the first officer was James Bland, 52, of Carlsbad, California.
 Both pilots had joined Global Exec Aviation the same year of the accident.

-Captain Lemmon had 3,140 flight hours, but only 35 of them were on the Learjet 60, and just eight of them were as a captain of that aircraft.
-An instructor described her as having "excellent" crew resource management.
-However, she had received several notices of disapprovals during her training.
+Captain Lemmon had ~3,140 flight hours, but only 35 of them were on the Learjet 60, and just eight of those were as captain of that aircraft.
+She had, however, recently completed a Learjet 60 proficiency check.
+Lemmon had no previous accidents, incidents, or enforcement actions.
+While she had received notices of disapproval (failed check rides) during her training, these are more common than not, with 72% of pilots hired by major commercial airlines in 2023 having at least one failed check ride.
+The evaluator who conducted the Learjet 60 proficiency check five weeks earlier stated that Lemmon performed "very much" within standards, and that the outcome of the check ride was never in doubt.
+He affirmed that Lemmon displayed good Crew Resource Management (CRM) skills and had good command of the plane.

+The director of operations for Global Exec Aviation, having trained with the captain and flown about 30 hours with her, described her decision-making skills as excellent and conservative.
+He stated that, while he would work with Lemmon on being more vocal in her command authority, she was "above normal" for a new captain.

-First Officer Bland had 8,200 flight hours with 300 of them on the Learjet 60.
-The director of Global Exec Aviation, who had flown with both crew members of the accident flight, described Bland as "not overly assertive."
+First Officer Bland had 8,200 flight hours, with 300 of them on the Learjet 60.
+The director of Global Exec Aviation, who had flown with both crew members of the accident flight, described Bland as "a well-experienced pilot with excellent piloting skills.”
+He affirmed that the first officer had good CRM skills and had no problem speaking up without being overly assertive.